wangziyao318/inspiron-5598-hackintosh/README.md

 # inspiron-5598-hackintosh

-EFI filie for ventura 13.1.2
+EFI file for ventura 13.1.2

 Known issue is continuous display frozen, so I stopped using it.